The Baltic Course

 Good for Business

-On the 18th of January, Lithuania's Cabinet of Ministers approved two separate PPP police infrastructure projects in Kaunas and Panevezys.
-The approval gives a green light to the Police Department under the Ministry of the Interior to commence tendering procedures as soon as the necessary preparations have been completed.
+EIF and Latvia's UniCredit Leasing sign agreement to support innovative companies in Baltics25.01.2017.

+The European Investment Fund (EIF) and Latvia's UniCredit Leasing company have signed a guarantee agreement to support innovative companies in the Baltic states, UniCredit Leasing reports LETA.

-Keyword tags: Construction, Good for Business, Investments, Lithuania, Markets and Companies
+Keyword tags: Baltic, EU – Baltic States, Financial Services, Funds, Good for Business, Innovations, Loan, Markets and Companies, Technology

 Baltic States: News & Analytics